How to Innovate in Finance, Future Trends & Challenges According to Bjorn Cumps

 Bjorn Cumps - "Of course, buying a mortgage shouldn’t be the same as ordering something on Amazon...that’s dangerous.
 The service could be processed in a second, we know that.
 But studies show that customers have more trust when the process lasts longer, even if it’s not needed."

 As you’ll learn from successful fintech gamification examples, the role of gamification is not to turn banking into a game.
-Its purpose is to make financial management more intuitive and engaging, ensuring that the "boring" parts of finance are handled with the same care and interaction quality as a premium consumer app.
+Its purpose is to make financial management more intuitive and engaging, ensuring that the "boring" parts of finance are handled with the same care and interaction quality as a premium consumer app, thereby reinforcing trust through superior experience in fintech innovation.

 Two sides of the gamification coin - Pros & Cons

-One technique fintech apps have brought to banking is gamification.
+One technique fintech apps have continued to perfect in banking is gamification.
 In short, gamification is the use of game-like elements in a non-game context.
 Often used gamification examples include badge reward systems, loyalty programs, and prizes.
 In our experience, the most successful 2026 implementations move beyond simple points and integrate directly into the user’s lifestyle.

 You can see this in fintech apps like Revolut, Cake, or in traditional banking apps like BBVA.
 Across the board, gamification in finance has boosted app engagement and retention.
-This is particularly visible in emerging markets like South America, where mobile-first fintech adoption is skyrocketing among previously unbanked populations.
+This is particularly visible in emerging markets where mobile-first fintech adoption continues its rapid climb.
 However, Bjorn points out that to achieve success, you must have the right gamification strategy.

 New to gamification?
 Get started on our what is gamification page!